Maja Lindblad

 What is your research about?

-My research focuses on reducing the environmental impacts from the use of nitrogen fertilizers in food production, as agricultural nitrogen emissions contribute to issues such as eutrophication, climate change, ozone depletion and air pollution.
-The aim of the research is to analyse the management of nitrogen fertilizers from a systems perspective, thereby identifying most important measures to reduce the impacts and losses of nitrogen in the food system.
+My research focuses on reducing environmental impacts from nutrient cycling in agriculture.
+A special focus lies on the important plant nutrient nitrogen, as agricultural nitrogen emissions contribute to issues such as eutrophication, climate change, ozone depletion and air pollution.
+The aim of the research is to analyse the management of nitrogen in agricultural nutrient cycling from a systems perspective, thereby identifying most important measures to reduce the impacts and losses of nitrogen in the food system.

 What background do you have?